dg/bypass-finals/readme.md

 composer require dg/bypass-finals --dev
 ```

-It requires PHP version 7.1 (or 5.6 in case of release 1.1) and supports PHP up to 8.0.
+It requires PHP version 7.1 and supports PHP up to 8.2.

 Usage